cyclus/cyclus.github.com/_sources/basics/get_and_build.txt

 ------------

-In order to facilitate future compatibility with multiple platforms, Cyclus is built using [link: http://www.cmake.org Cmake].
-This relies on CMake version 2.6 or higher and the CMakeLists.txt file in /cyclus/trunk/src/.
+In order to facilitate future compatibility with multiple platforms, Cyclus is built using `Cmake <http://www.cmake.org Cmake>`_.
+This relies on CMake version 2.6 or higher and the CMakeLists.txt file in `src/`.
 It is recommended that you use CMake to build the Cyclus executable external to the source code.
 To do this, execute the following steps::